mikemorris12/UTCDW_Guidebook/_build/html/_sources/chapter1.md

 `conda activate UTCDW`

 Most, but not all, of the packages used for this guidebook are listed below.
-If you prefer to work in your pre-existing conda environment, you can install them using
+If you prefer to work in your pre-existing conda environment, or if you are having issues setting up your environment using the provided `.yml` files, you can install them using

-`conda install <package name>`
+`conda install <package names>`

+Where `<package names>` is to be replaced by the following package names, each separated by a space.
+Installing all packages at once helps ensure version consistency for packages that depend on others (e.g. `pandas` and `xarray` have dependencies on `numpy` and `scipy`, `cartopy` has a dependency on `matplotlib`, etc.).
+Anaconda attempts to ensure that there are no dependency issues with existing packages when installing a new one, but sometimes error can arise when installing packages one-by-one.

 List of environments: